Non-Markovian Dynamical Maps: Numerical Processing of Open Quantum Trajectories

 \textit{Introduction.---}The dynamics of large open quantum systems are of interest to a broad range of disciplines, including condensed matter physics, ultrafast spectroscopy, and quantum information technology, just to name a few.
 Of particular interest is the interaction between the system under study and the environment to which it couples.
-Without such coupling, the evolution of the system's wave-function is dictated by the conserved Hamiltonian and can be regarded as a linear Markovian process.
-In the presence of the environment (i.e., a thermal bath), the quantum trajectory of the open system is entangled with the bath and is therefore temporally correlated, i.e., non-Markovian.
+Within the fast bath approximation, the evolution of the system's density matrix is dictated by a Lindbladian superoperator and can be regarded as a linear Markovian process.
+Nevertheless, in general the quantum trajectory of the open system is entangled with the bath and is therefore temporally correlated, i.e., non-Markovian.
 The analysis and simulation of this correlation is a daunting task, which often requires resources that scale exponentially with the system size.
 The root of the problem is the lack of a compact but complete representation of the information encoded in open quantum trajectories.
 The standard approaches fall into two classes: quantum master equations and path integral simulations.
-The first class of approaches is based on formally exact equations of motion, such as the Nakajima-Zwanzig formalism \cite{Breuer2007,Nakajima1958,Zwanzig1960}, but introduces approximations that restrict the regime of validity to either weak damping, high-temperature, or short memory time \cite{Cao1997,Ishizaki2005}.
-The second class of approaches adopts the harmonic bath assumption which renders the use of stochastic Gaussian sampling or influence functional possible \cite{Feynman1963,Makri1995}, but does not converge well with the system size, the length of the memory time or the strength of the dissipation.
+The first class of approaches is based on formally exact equations of motion, such as the Nakajima-Zwanzig formalism \cite*{Breuer2007,Nakajima1958,Zwanzig1960} or others, but restricted to either weak damping, high-temperature, short memory time or short simulation time \cite{Ishizaki2005,Cao1997,Koch2003,Hughes2009,Gualdi2013,Breuer2004,Piilo2008}.
+The second class of approaches adopts the harmonic bath assumption which renders the use of stochastic Gaussian sampling or influence functional possible \cite{Egger2000,Makri1995}, but does not converge well with the system size, the length of the memory time or the strength of the dissipation.
 To overcome these difficulties, we need a radically different approach to dissipative quantum dynamics.

 In this letter, we propose a unified method to characterize, reconstruct, and propagate quantum trajectories which are non-locally correlated in time.
 It applies to any form of the system-bath Hamiltonian and scales favorably with respect to the system size and length of the time correlation.
 The scheme is based on a black-box analysis that extracts all available information from samples of initial trajectories generated experimentally or numerically.
 This information is stored in a collection of non-Markovian dynamical maps, which describes the propagation of the initial state of the system to a later time with full account for the time correlations in the trajectories.
 Then, a transformation of these maps is performed to obtain a set of transfer tensors that sort out correlations over different times.
 These tensors are the central object of this letter and serve two purposes: On the one hand, under the assumption of time-translational invariance, the tensor formalism can be used in a multiplicative fashion to propagate the state of the system to arbitrarily long times, leading to a non-perturbative and efficient algorithm for simulating dissipative quantum systems.
 On the other hand, the tensor multiplication method can be identified as the formal solution to the Nakajima-Zwanzig equation, such that one can reconstruct the system Hamiltonian and the memory kernel from the tensors, and therefore design a procedure for non-Markovian quantum process tomography.